Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

 ## Version 1.0

+### Version 1.1
+### Version 1.1.0
+- Added LevelOneScene to the build
+- Created level one
+- Added a level clear event - still needs functionality to go to new level (like the pause menu?)

 ### Version 1.0.9
 - Fix bug where player projectiles did not work in boss area
 - Adjust sword position/size for melee enemies